alexzk1/edmcoverlay_for_linux/README.md

 ## New Features
 * TTF fonts are supported.
 * Now user can configure "normal"/"large" fonts' sizes from EDMC settings.
-Single config for all plugins for now.
+Single config for all plugins and font-size per installed EDMC's plugin are supported.
 * Added check if this plugin's folder is properly named `edmcoverlay`.
 It will crash if not.

 ## Example Screenshot(s)